enepomnyaschih/jwidget/0.8/guides/ensample1/README.md

 {@img tweet-view.png}

 Let's review one more thing.
-We can write JS code of component next way:
+We can write JS code of the component the next way.
+Instead of accessing the elements using {@link JW.UI.Component#getElement getElement} method, let's just define methods `render<ChildId>`, where `<ChildId>` is "jwid" of an element written in CapitalizedCamelCase:

 **public/mt/tweetview/tweetview.js**